Lu Abbatemarco, LCSW

 Individuals, Groups, Couples, Internal Family Systems (IFS), and Focus on KIDS

-Nancy Lichtenberg, LCSW, has over twenty-eight years working in social service agencies and seventeen years of experience as a psychotherapist with Jewish Family Services.
+Nancy Lichtenberg, LCSW, has over thirty-three years working in social service agencies and twenty-two years of experience as a psychotherapist with Jewish Family Services.
 She has provided counseling for a great variety of individuals and couples who have come to her for help with emotional, relationship, and family issues.
 Her style is conversational, collaborative, and direct.
 Nancy works with all age adults, and she has special training in a clinical model called Internal Family Systems (IFS).
 Nancy also has a niche at JFS providing co-parenting counseling for divorcing/divorced parents.

 Sky Anya Lukenberg, LMSW